 Examples of particular social groups whose members have been accepted as asylees or refugees by the U.S. government include tribes or ethnic groups, social classes (such as educated elite), family members of dissidents, occupational groups, homosexuals, and members or former members of the police or military (who may be targeted for assassination).

-If you are applying for asylum based on your membership in a particular social group, be aware that the laws governing membership in a particular social group are subject to change.
-Under the Trump administration, many groups that were previously considered particular social groups no longer qualified, and it remains to be seen where the law will settle in future years.
+If applying for asylum based on your membership in a particular social group, be aware that the laws governing membership in a particular social group are subject to change.
+Under the first Trump administration, many groups that were previously considered particular social groups no longer qualified, and early indications are that the second Trump administration might try to do away with the PSG ground altogether.

-Even if you think you're eligible for asylum in the United States—that is, you are located there at the moment, and you've experienced persecution based on one of the five legal grounds—you still need to prepare an application, which is due within one year of your arrival (with some exceptions).
+If you think you're eligible for asylum in the United States—that is, you are located there at the moment, and you have experienced persecution based on one of the five legal grounds—you still need to prepare an application, which is due within one year of your arrival (with exceptions).

 You will also need to supplement your application with evidence proving your claim.
 You can use your own testimony, statements by witnesses, newspaper and other reports discussing your case or the human rights situation in your country, expert witness statements, and more.
 See Preparing Persuasive Documents for Your Asylum Application for details.

-Although the U.S. government doesn't charge a fee to file the asylum application (Form I-589), there are other costs associated with the process, as described in Applying for U.S. Asylum: How Much Will It Cost?.
+Until recently the U.S. government didn't charge a fee to file the asylum application (Form I-589), but a $100 fee was added via the 2025 budget reconciliation bill, with another $100 added for every year the application is still awaiting the government's decision.
+No fee waiver is available, not even if the applicant is low-income.
+There are other costs associated with the process as well, as described in Applying for U.S. Asylum: How Much Will It Cost?.

-Also realize that you can meet the above criteria and still be refused, as explained in Bars to Receiving Asylum or Refugee Status.
+Also realize that you can meet the above criteria and still be refused on other grounds, as explained in Bars to Receiving Asylum or Refugee Status.
 For in-depth information on asylum and refugee protections and all key immigration law issues, see U.S. Immigration Made Easy by Ilona Bray (Nolo).

 Also see Rights and Available Benefits After a Grant of Asylum.

 Determining eligibility and applying for asylum or refugee status isn't easy.
-Start by talking with an experienced attorney, if possible.
+Start by talking with an experienced immigration attorney, if possible.
 Some nonprofit organizations will provide free or low-cost attorneys to low-income applicants.
-Or you can use Nolo's Lawyer Directory to find an experienced immigration attorney near you.

 Need a lawyer?
 Start here.